-\Our facility's Vaccine Management Plan will be up-to-date at all times.
-The plan's content will be reviewed and/or updated at least once annually or as changes occur, to ensure information in this plan is the most up to date information.
+Our facility's Vaccine Management Plan must be up-to-date at all times.
+The plan's content must be reviewed and/or updated at least once annually or as changes occur, by the responsible staff member.

-A "review date" accompanied by the signature of the responsible staff member will be documented above.
+A "review date" accompanied by the signature of the responsible staff member must be documented above.